 Arianna obtained a Mathematics MSci degree from King's College London in 2017 before joining Brunel University London.
 Her master's thesis was in differential geometry, in particular, the geometries of soap bubbles.

-Interests include: shape analysis, applications of differential and Riemannian geometry, machine learning.
+Interests include: shape analysis, conservation technologies, imaging, applications of differential and Riemannian geometry, machine learning.